1 Introduction

 Section 1 introduces the science drivers and our vision for particle physics as well as the process and criteria for the P5 deliberations.

 Additional area recommendations are made in section 6, which highlight theoretical, computational, and technological areas where sustained investments can advance the future of science and technology.
-In those recommendations, the panel explicitly indicates the increase in annual funding needed to achieve the field’s 20-year goals—these increases should be achieved through a ramp, lasting no more than five years, between current and new funding levels.
+In those recommendations, the panel explicitly indicates the increase in annual funding needed to achieve the field’s 20-year goals—increases that should be achieved through a ramp, lasting no more than five years, between current and new funding levels.
 Section 7 expands on the recommendation supporting a technologically advanced workforce.
 Additional budgetary considerations are described in section 8.